Most of the children in the Lebensborn children's homes came from Lebensborn maternity wards, which were located within the German Reich

 but also in the occupied territories.
 However, the birth in a Lebensborn maternity hospital was not a prerequisite for the

 accommodation.
-The offer of the anonymous birth and subsequent delivery of the children was basically addressed to all
+The offer of the anonymous birth and subsequent care of the children was basically addressed to all German

 members.
 Furthermore, it was also proven that individual children from concentration camps were selected or removed from